 they have begun to notice that their organisational culture jars with their natural style and feel like they are hiding their real selves at work;

-- they very simply want more from their career...more satisfaction, more challenge and more enjoyment.
+- they very simply want "more" from their career...more satisfaction, more challenge and more enjoyment.

-I am Lucia Knight.
+I'm Lucia Knight.

-I am a mid-lifer who has gone through several career transformations so I know a bit about them.
+I 'm a mid-lifer who has gone through several career transformations so I know a bit about them.
 I have moved countries several times after leaving my childhood home in Northern Ireland.
 The first decade of my career was spent helping individuals to find similar jobs in different companies.
 The next decade was spent hunting down the perfect new board member for growing or transforming companies across South East England.

 After a couple of years of feeling progressively "career stuck", my mid-life found me diving headlong into a Psychology Masters.
 This included researching how personality influences work and life satisfaction (some people call this "happiness") and a major research project into the future for over 50s in big corporates.